JimDesu/basis-lang/spec.md

 A *command* is the unit of execution in Basis.
 Every operation a program performs &mdash; every effect, every computation, every dispatch &mdash; is structurally a command invocation.
 Commands take parameters of declared types and modes, may produce values into writeable parameter slots, may fail with a message, and compose hierarchically through indentation, block markers, and recovery contexts.
 Commands are first-class values: they may be referenced, partially applied, captured in lambdas, stored in fields, and invoked indirectly through dispatch.

 This section describes the surface of commands &mdash; signatures, parameters, constructors, methods, subcommands, frame-exit hooks, and calling conventions.
 The full parameter-mode discipline (the static analyses, the transitive READ contract, taint propagation) is in &sect;6.
 The first-class command-typed value forms &mdash; command reference, command literal, lambda, fexpr &mdash; are in &sect;8.
-The class-and-witness dispatch system that resolves method calls is in &sect;9.
+The concept-and-witness dispatch system that resolves method calls is in &sect;9.

 ### 3.1 The Unit of Execution